 When the excavation or trench approaches the approximate location of the utility, the exact location of the utility must be determined by hydro excavating, hand digging or other safe means.
-When the excavation or trench is open, all utilities must be supported, protected or removed to safeguard employees.
+When the excavation or trench is open, all utilities must be supported, protected, or removed to safeguard employees.

-Immediately notify the O'Hare Communications Center at 773-894-9111 or the Midway Communications Center at 773-838-9111 if there is a utility strike.
+Immediately notify the O'Hare Communications Center at (773)894-9111 or the Midway Communications Center at (773)838-9111 if there is a utility strike.
+For utility strikes on the airfield, Airfield Ops should also be notified at (773) 686-2255.